-Step#2: Define your target audience
+Step#2: Define your Target Audience

 The more you know about your audience, the better results you will generate, especially if your campaign is focused on your brand, use target audience personas, and get to know them.

-If your audience is segmented, you can run targeted campaigns towards individual segments instead of targeting all of them at once.
+If your audience is segmented, you can run targeted campaigns toward individual segments instead of targeting all of them at once.
 Of course, you need to search for the appropriate guidelines when creating a digital PR persona.

 Once you’ve completed this step it will be much easier for you to increase brand awareness, drive engagement, and see the results you’re expecting.

-Step#3: Decide which content best suits the campaign
+Step#3: Decide which Content Best Suits the Campaign

 Content is the key to a successful campaign.
 Thanks to your target audience and personas research you will be able to identify what kind of content your audience is looking for.